-The Covid-19 pandemic poses unique challenges for the banking sector and wider economy.
-The liquidity stress scenarios that are applied as part of the annual ILAAP assessment and ongoing liquidity monitoring captured downside scenarios in relation to potential Covid-19 economic outcomes.
-This includes a material reduction in the ability to source funding through deposits and reductions in loan repayments caused by economic hardship to customers.
-The Group is able to maintain liquidity over and above Board prescribed limits through all periods assessed in these scenarios.
+The current political and macroeconomic uncertainty poses unique challenges for the banking sector and wider economy.
+The liquidity stress scenarios that are applied as part of the annual ILAAP assessment and ongoing liquidity monitoring capture downside scenarios in relation to potential macroeconomic outcomes.
+This includes a material reduction in the ability to source funding through deposits and reductions in loan repayments caused by affordability hardship to customers.
+The Group is able to maintain liquidity above Board prescribed limits through all periods assessed in these scenarios.

-Please refer to Note 22 for details of the maturity profile of assets and liabilities.
+Please refer to Note 24 for details of the maturity profile of assets and liabilities.

-21.3 Market risk
+23.3 Market risk

 Market risk is the risk that the fair value of future cash flows from financial instruments will fluctuate as a result of changes in market variables.
 Interest rate risk is a type of market risk where variability arises from interest rates.
 Similarly, house price risk is a type of market risk where the variability arises from changes in house prices.
+The Group are not impacted by exchange rate fluctuations as all transactions are denominated in sterling.

 The Group is exposed to market risk in the form of interest rate risk and house price risk.
 This exposure is monitored regularly and formally reviewed by the Board, as part of its ICAAP and ILAAP, on an annual basis.
-The Company's exposure to market movements in interest rates has been assessed as not being material.
+The Group's exposure to market movements are captured through macroeconomic forecasts and have been further assessed as part of the SICR process, specifically in the cost of living and affordability assessment performed.
+Refer to cost of living assessment explained in 23.1.4 and the overlay in 23.1.10.